Najeeb-Sulaiman/dec_docker_training/README.md

 - `PracticeCommands.md`: A document that provides common Docker commands to practice and learn how to work with containers and images.
 - `requirements/`: Contains the requirements file for Python dependencies.
 - `Tasks.md`: A step-by-step guide for completing the Docker training exercises.
+- `LICENSE`: License file containing terms of use.

 ---